sixtyfive/de_dmg/README.md

 See below for installation instructions.
 [PRs](https://github.com/sixtyfive/de_dmg/compare) welcome!

+## Similar Projects

+In case *de_dmg* is not quite what you were looking for, there are two other projects the author is aware of and well worth checking out.

+- Cornelis van Lit's [Orientalist Keyboard Layouts](https://zenodo.org/record/3369595), available for both Windows and macOS
+- University of Zurich's _TRAPTO_ keyboard layout available for [Windows](https://www.aoi.uzh.ch/de/islamwissenschaft/it/transcription/tastaturwin.html) and [macOS](https://www.aoi.uzh.ch/de/islamwissenschaft/it/transcription/tastaturmacosx.html)

-## How to use
+## How to Use

-The `de_dmg` layout began as an Arabic-only layout before some users wished for the ability to type other phonemes (such as the Persian _s̱_ or the Ottoman _ż_) as well.
+The _de_dmg_ layout began as an Arabic-only layout before some users wished for the ability to type other phonemes (such as the Persian _s̱_ or the Ottoman _ż_) as well.
 Unfortunately, PC keyboards, even with using all four levels (no modifier key; with Shift; with Alt Gr; with Alt Gr and Shift) don't provide enough keys to accomodate all required combinations of letters and diacritic symbols.
 Therefore we decided to have a dedicated key for all symbols required for Arabic and combine that with having keys for the diacritic symbols to freely combine them with any desired letter.

 This is what the layout looks like: